legnesi/Docker-examples/README.md

 ### How to use ###

-These has been test on Linux distribution (Ubuntu 16 LTS)
+These has been tested on a Linux distribution (Ubuntu 16 LTS)
 ### Tomcat users ###
 	If you prefer tomcat, follow these steps: